Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Introduction

 \item[Step (3)] This step corresponds to Step~(3) of Construction~\ref{construction regular}.
-Define $3g-3$ pairs of analytic functions $\left\{\mathfrak{z}^i, \mathfrak{w}_i\right\}_{i=1}^{3g-3}$ on $\mathcal{U}$ by integrating the tautological $1$-form $\theta$ along the loops or curves constructed above.
-The non-uniqueness of the deformation process, as described in Step~(2), implies that these functions may be multi-valued.
+Define $3g-3$ pairs of analytic functions $\big\{\mathfrak{z}^i, \mathfrak{w}_i\big\}_{i=1}^{3g-3}$ on $\mathcal{U}$ by integrating the tautological $1$-form $\theta$ along the curves constructed in Step~(2).
+The non-uniqueness of the deformation process implies that these functions may be multi-valued.